stormasm/fluxspec-2019/README.md

 Then simply copy and paste the **index.md** to the top of the **spec.md** and create a new file called **specindex.md**

+Eventually this could be automated into the flux doc build process.